LappleApple/awesome-leading-and-managing/Giving-Feedback-Praise-and-Advice.md

 - [How to Give Employees Performance Feedback & Resolve the Resistance You Know You're Going to Get](https://www.amazon.com/Employees-Performance-Feedback-Resolve-Resistance-ebook/dp/B00B7MWZIK/ref=sr_1_1?ie=UTF8&qid=1457551985&sr=8-1&keywords=ross+blake+feedback): by Ross Blake.
 Takeaway: Managers are good at pointing out the need for course-correction but often fail to describe alternatives.

+- [How to Give Negative Feedback Over Email](https://hbr.org/2016/10/how-to-give-negative-feedback-over-email): by Jocelyn K. Glei.
+Takeaway: When giving negative feedback in emails (for example, remotely), start with appreciation; provide specific, actionable direction; avoid using the imperative; emphasize progress; and use the word "yet."

 - [Negative Feedback Antipatterns](http://blog.d3in.org/post/153942984306/negative-feedback-antipatterns): by Charles-Axel Dein.
 Covers the OFNR (Observation, Feeling, Need, Request) method. *Observation* of a fact: A fact is rarely controversial, and a great way to start a conversation. *Feeling*: express your feelings and your story.
 Clarify that it’s your story. *Need*: state what you value, or the kind of impact you’d like to see. *Request*: explain what concrete action the other person would need to take.

 - [A Primer on Giving Critical Feedback](https://www.tombartel.de/blog/a-primer-on-giving-critical-feedback): by Tom Bartel.
 Provides a simple, four-step structure for giving feedback: 1) Describe a event (with facts) and the consequences, while criticizing only the behavior; 3) collect suggestions from the feedback receiver; by suggesting a solution themselves, they have an active part and become accountable; 4) make an agreement how to move on and follow up.